 There might not be much technological innovation and disruption in elder care and education, but he is completely off base in talking about construction, health care, and prescription drugs.
 Real construction costs are about the same now as in 1980 despite rising wages because of better technology.
 The rising costs for construction is due to regulations that restrict the ability of landowners to build higher density, particularly in places like silicon valley.
 It is a bit ironic that the great innovators and disruptors of silicon valley have created a local government zoning monstrosity that caused a massive housing crisis there by banning the numerous simple construction technologies that could eliminate the problem.
 Jason Furman has research that the rise in housing costs is due to zoning restrictions, not construction costs:

 Andreessen is also completely wrong about health care and prescription drugs.
 The rise in costs is not caused by a lack of innovation but exactly the opposite.
 There has been tremendous innovation in healthcare and that innovation is a major cause of rising costs.
-Nevertheless, it is a good thing despite the rising costs.
-For example, if there were no pharmaceutical innovation, then all our drugs would be cheap generics and we would spend almost nothing on drugs because we wouldn’t have developed most of our beneficial drugs.
-We might not even be able to enjoy the money we would save on drugs because we would die earlier.
+Nevertheless, despite the rising costs it is worth it.
+If there were no pharmaceutical innovation, then all our drugs would be cheap generics and we would spend almost nothing on drugs, but we wouldn’t have developed any new pharmaceuticals.
+We might not enjoy the money we would save on drugs because we would die earlier.

 But the focus of Andreessen’s criticism is the education sector and it is understandable that he is particularly frustrated with the education market because he has been investing untold millions of dollars trying to ‘disrupt’ education for years and so far he has little to show for it.
 He says: